 Sister Rebecca Robertson, principal from 1981-1984, launched the school's first capital campaign, supervising the fundraising and construction of the gymnasium.
 She also assembled and mobilized Presentation's first development board.

-Mary Miller '72, our current principal, assumed leadership of the school in 1993.
+Mary Miller '72, assumed leadership of the school in 1993.
 Since then, she has been a visionary dreamer and doer, overseeing several capital campaigns including the CLC, theater and several athletic complexes on campus.
 A graduate of Presentation, Miller founded the Community Involvement program on campus and continues to teach English.

 Since the first class of young women graduated from Presentation in 1966, more than 6,000 students have followed in their footsteps.